ruff-drivers/ruff-v1-usb-storage-manager/README.md

 # USB Storage Manager for Ruff

-This package manager all of the block storage with USB interfae.
+This package manages all of the block storage with USB interfae.

 This package has two parts: one is the storage manager and the other is the driver of storage.